Run any PowerShell Script as a Windows Service with AlwaysUp

 PowerShell Windows Service: Restart Tab

 7. Click the Save button.
 In a couple of seconds, an application called My PowerShell Script will show up in the AlwaysUp window.
-It is not yet running though.
+It is not yet running though (the state will be "Stopped"):

 PowerShell Windows Service: Created